 The plan and supplements to the plan are different in Chapter 11 bankruptcy.
 The information required in a Chapter 13 plan can be a lot less detailed than the contents required in a Chapter 11 plan.
 The U.S. Bankruptcy Court offers a national model plan for Chapter 13 cases.
 This plan may be appropriate in some cases, but plans must also follow the rules of the judicial district and local rules where the case is filed.
 The U.S. Bankruptcy Court offers a model plan of reorganization for small business under Chapter 11, but not for other types of businesses or for individuals.

-The U.S. Bankruptcy Code requires that a Chapter 13 plan be filed by the person who filed bankruptcy.
-The Code does not require a Chapter 11 plan be filed by the individual or business that filed for bankruptcy protection.
-In Chapter 11, a creditor can file a reorganization plan after the time during which the filer has an exclusive right to do so expires.
+The U.S. Bankruptcy Code requires Chapter 13 filers to also file the Chapter 13 plan.
+The code doesn't require Chapter 11 filers to be the one that files the plan.
+In Chapter 11, a creditor can file a reorganization plan the filer's exclusive right to file expires.
 A creditor can file a plan if the bankruptcy filer doesn't file one or hasn't filed one the creditors will approve.

-In a Chapter 13, case the bankruptcy trustee appointed to the case will earn a fee.
-That fee will be paid by the plan payments.
+In a Chapter 13, case the bankruptcy trustee appointed to the case earns a fee that's paid by the plan payments.
 In a Chapter 11 case, the United States Trustee earns payment for overseeing many aspects of the case.
 The debtor in possession (the Chapter 11 bankruptcy filer that keeps possession and control of its assets during reorganization) must pay a quarterly fee to the U.S. Trustee until the case is converted or dismissed.
-The fee ranges from $325.00 to $30,000.00 and depends on how much the filer disbursed during the quarter.
+The fee ranges from $325 to $30,000 and depends on how much the filer disbursed during the quarter.

-Deciding whether to file Chapter 13 or Chapter 11 requires you to take a look at the factors outlined in this article.
+Deciding whether to file Chapter 13 or Chapter 11 requires you to look at the factors outlined in this article.
 If your secured or unsecured debts are higher than the debt limits for a Chapter 13, then you may have to file a Chapter 11 case.
 If your business needs to file for bankruptcy protection, then Chapter 13 isn’t an option.